kennethl81/LIUKEN4/README.md

 This script was designed to be run in Jupyter Notebook or a python compatible IDE

 Load LIUKEN4.ipynb to execute the script
+-or-
+use this command:
+        import LIUKEN4

+        #firstParam= number of days from today's date, secondParam= stock symbol
+        LIUKEN4.main(60, "EXPE")

 About the Script
 ===================================================